MurdocAV/Audio-Engineer-s-Portfolio-2019-Revisited/README.md

 Version 0.3 - Start: July 28th 2019; Router links and modals on discography.
 Implementation of react-bootstrap.

 Originally my first website (see legacy branch), revisted and still has old files and a lot of old stupid code that will be refactored on release.
 Redux might be used to simplify data management but at the moment it is all passed via props.
-Damn it redux will definetly be used.
-It's illogical to not use the connect statement.

-Boilerplate: React minimal from EDA's lit, lit course!
+Boilerplate: React minimal from EDA's web development course!